-Unless you're watching fireworks on the 4th of July, you don't expect to see lights streaking across your visual field.
+Unless you are watching fireworks on the 4th of July, you do not expect to see lights streaking across your visual field.
 But flashing lights can be caused by several different medical conditions, including retinal detachment, shrinking vitreous humor, eye hemorrhage, stroke, or migraine.
-(Learn more)

-Some flashes are best ignored.
-But if they're new, intense, or very disturbing, they could be a sign of a serious illness your doctor should treat.
-(Learn more) Once you arrive, you'll need a thorough eye exam, and you might need surgery to preserve your vision.
+If they are new, intense, or very disturbing, they could be a sign of a serious illness your doctor should treat.
+Once you arrive, you will need a thorough eye exam, and you might need surgery to preserve your vision.

 Some conditions that cause flashing lights can't be prevented.
-But there are steps you can take at home to monitor your vision and protect your eyes, so you'll be ready if the flashing starts.
-(Learn more)
+But there are steps you can take at home to monitor your vision and protect your eyes, so you will be ready if the flashing starts.

 What Could Cause It?